Martyn0324/Cocogoat/README.md

 That being said, I'm currently testing this hypothesis...and I'm not a researcher in this area, which means I might not dedicate that much time into this...

+### Update: This idea might be interesting not to generate images, but actually to recompose images.
+For this, however, it might be way more interesting to use masked inputs or even Attention Layers(a kind of layer that I also consider to test in image generation...in a different way than SAGAN)

 ## Update